skellis46/slipbox/footfall.md

 This is a collection of notes, ideas and links in preparation for Footfall residency.

+- see [[footfall - description, biography and engagement]] for brief description in Italian and English.

 - sounds of digging
 - holding a shovel
 - site already dug?